-We have incurred significant losses since our inception, anticipate that we will incur substantial losses for the foreseeable future and may never achieve or maintain profitability.
+We have incurred significant losses since our inception and anticipate that we will incur substantial losses for the foreseeable future and may never achieve or maintain profitability.

 We are a biotechnology company with a limited operating history.
 Our efforts have focused primarily on developing novel therapies for neuronal excitability disorders to address unmet needs in psychiatry, epilepsy, chronic pain, and other disorders of the peripheral and central nervous system.
+If we are successful in closing the Acquisition, our efforts will focus on the treatment of unmet needs in autoantibody-mediated diseases, in particular the clinical development of Tenet's lead product candidate, TNT119.
 To date, we have not received regulatory approvals for any of our product candidates or generated any revenue from the sale of products, and we do not expect to generate any revenue in the foreseeable future.
-All of our product candidates are in early stages of research and development and we have paused further development of our programs while we focus on evaluating strategic alternatives.
+All of our product candidates and TNT119 are in early stages of research and development.
 As a result, we are not profitable and we have incurred significant operating losses since inception.
-Our net losses were \$27.5 million, \$27.8 million and \$45.2 million for the six months ended June 30, 2023 and June 30, 2022 and the year ended December 31, 2022, respectively.
-We had an accumulated deficit of \$148.4 million as of June 30, 2023.
+Our net losses were \$1.7 million, \$22.3 million for the three months ended March 31, 2024 and 2023, respectively.
+We had an accumulated deficit of \$157.7 million and \$156.0 million as of March 31, 2024 and December 31, 2023, respectively.

-While we have taken measures to reduce our expenses in the near term, we continue to incur significant expenses related to our ongoing operations, including expenses relating to the wind down of ETX-123 and ETX-155 and expenses related to our ongoing corporate restructuring, and are not currently moving any of our existing product candidates toward commercialization.
+While we have taken measures to reduce our expenses in the near term, we continue to incur significant expenses related to our ongoing operations, including expenses relating to the wind down of ETX-123 and ETX-155, our corporate restructuring, and expenses related to the Acquisition, and are not currently moving any of our existing product candidates toward commercialization.
 We therefore expect to continue to have operating losses for the foreseeable future.
-If we are able to complete a strategic transaction that will allow us to continue development of our programs, we may resume our work to identify, acquire, and conduct research and development of future product candidates, and potentially begin to commercialize any future products that may achieve regulatory approval.
+If we are able to complete a strategic transaction that will allow us to continue development of our programs, such as the Acquisition and the Private Placement, we may resume our work to identify, acquire, and conduct research and development of future product candidates, and potentially begin to commercialize any future products that may achieve regulatory approval.
 We may encounter unforeseen expenses, difficulties, complications, delays, and other unknown factors that may adversely affect our financial condition.
 The size of our future net losses will depend, in part, on the rate of future growth of our expenses and our ability to generate revenues.
 Our prior losses and expected future losses have had, and will continue to have, an adverse effect on our financial condition.
-If we are unable to bring any of our product candidates or future product candidates through full clinical trials for any reason, or if such product candidates or future product candidates do not gain regulatory approval, or if approved, fail to achieve market acceptance, we may never become profitable.
+If we are unable to bring any of our product candidates or future product candidates or future product candidates do not gain regulatory approval, or if approved, fail to achieve market acceptance, we may never become profitable.
 Even if we achieve profitability in the future, we may not be able to sustain profitability in subsequent periods.